mittagessen/kraken/docs/api.rst

 --------

-There are catch-all constructors for quickly setting up :cls:`kraken.lib.train.KrakenTrainer` instances for all training needs.
+There are catch-all constructors for quickly setting up :class:`kraken.lib.train.KrakenTrainer` instances for all training needs.
 They largely map the command line utils `ketos train` and `ketos segtrain` to a programmatic interface.
 The arguments are identical, apart from a differentiation between general arguments (data sources and setup, file names,